25 Famous Painters Who Shaped the Art World As We Know it

 Where Are All the Women?

-You may have noticed that not many female artists are on this list.
-Unfortunately, women were not celebrated as artists and were not really allowed to even dabble in the art form before the 19th century.
+You may have noticed that only a few female artists are on this list.
+Unfortunately, women were not celebrated as artists and were not allowed to even dabble in the art form before the 19th century.
 Mary Cassatt was groundbreaking for her ability to break out of the sexism of the time and be celebrated as an artist in her own right.
 Before that, the most important artworks made by women were woven tapestries.

 It’s a shame that the women who created these masterpieces have been lost over the centuries.
 Some of the tapestries are even more spectacular and took even more craftmanship than the oil paintings, but as is the case with many women’s ventures, they never achieved similar acclaim.